nicolasparada/go-db/README.md

 Specifically designed to work with [CockroachDB](https://cockroachlabs.com).

 Instead of starting a transaction, commiting (or rolling back) each time, you simply pass a callback function.
-This allows for definig methods over a single database object and you can either run them standalone or inside a transaction.
+This allows for defining methods over a single database object and you can either run them standalone or inside a transaction.